Best prices without any hidden costs

 Campstar helps you explore the important things in life!
 Discover more on Youtube, Facebook, Instagram and our blog campstar trends.

 Poland, one of the largest countries in Europe in terms of area, enchants with breathtaking natural beauty, lovingly restored historic towns and unique sights.
 It is one of Germany's neighbours to the east.
 Poland is bordered by the Baltic Sea in the north, and its coastline boasts almost 800 kilometres of fine sandy beaches.
-The country has many dreamy regions and hidden treasures, it is just perfect to explore them on holiday with an RV.
-It is possible to rent an RV in Poland.
+The country has many dreamy regions and hidden treasures, it is just perfect to explore them on holiday with a campervan.
+It is possible to rent a campervan in Poland.

 There are many popular holiday regions in Poland, one of which is the Polish Baltic Sea coast.
 It is not without reason that holidays on the Polish Baltic Sea are very popular with domestic and foreign tourists.
 Here, culture and bathing fun are combined.
 There are also long-distance hiking trails that lead from Usedom to the Hel Peninsula and, except for two places, run directly along the beach.